Keparoo/casting-agency/README.md

 - Create and manage a database of actors and movies for casting purposes.

 ## Authentication and Authorisation
-Authentication is implemented in the form of Role Based Access Control using Auth0
+Authentication is implemented in the form of RBAC (Role Based Access Control) using Auth0
 #### Roles
 - Executive Producer
 - Casting Director